panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 As shown in the post, using `setTimeout()` and abort controller you can create `fetch()` requests configured to timeout when you'd like to.

-Please check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller because as of 2020 it is an experimental technology.
+Check the [browser support](https://caniuse.com/?search=abort%20controller) of the abort controller because as of 2020 it is an experimental technology.
 There's also a [polyfill](https://github.com/mo/abortcontroller-polyfill) for it.

 Please note that without the use of an abort controller there's no way you can stop a `fetch()` request.
 Don't use solutions like [this](https://stackoverflow.com/a/46946573/1894471).

-*Do you consider timing out network requests a good practice?*
+*Do you consider a good practice to timeout network requests at 8-10 seconds?*